Course Outline

 The Mandatories include the following:

-- Blue card,
+- blue card,

 - Clinical Vaccinations

-- QHealth modules and
+- QHealth modules

 - First Aid and CPR

-- Tuberculosis form
+- Tuberculosis risk assessment form

 * COVID-19 vaccination evidence:

 We support your right to make an informed choice regarding COVID-19 vaccination.
-However, as an education provider, USC does not have the authority to waive the requirements set out by a facility hosting a student for placement, or by the Queensland or Federal Governments.
+However, as an education provider, UniSC does not have the authority to waive the requirements set out by a facility hosting a student for placement, or by the Queensland or Federal Governments.

 Assessment Criteria